sauce-consultants/app_version_validator/README.md

 The error we are using is [418 I'm a Teapot](https://httpstatuses.com/418)

-The API calls should contain a header of `app_version`
+The API calls should contain a header of `AppVersion`
 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed